Balance is insidious.

 4. Then, GO BACK, to your tool of choice, and RE-CHECK your balance and resiliency.

-A perfect lesson for summer-time fun!
+A perfect lesson for spring and summer-time fun!

 Irene.